-A black birdwatcher asked a white woman to leash her dog in Central Park.
-She called the police instead.
+White woman ‘terminated’ from job after calling police on black birdwatcher who asked her to leash her dog, company says

 “Please call the cops,” he said on video.
 “Please tell them whatever you’d like.”

-She did, assuming an increasingly loud voice over the phone that some on social media made her sound as if she was being physically attacked.
+She did, assuming an increasingly loud voice over the phone that to some on social media made her sound as if she was being physically attacked.
 In the meantime, she wrapped a blue leash around Henry, seemingly choking the yelping dog before clipping it on.

 A spokesman for the New York Police Department told The Post that officers responded to a report of an assault in the Ramble at 8:10 a.m.
 Monday.
 When they arrived on the scene, they found only a woman and issued no summonses and made no arrests.

 Amy Cooper did not immediately respond to a call and email requesting comment from The Post.
-But speaking to WNBC, she offered an apology to Christian Cooper and his family.

-“It was unacceptable and I humbly and fully apologize to everyone who’s seen that video, everyone that’s been offended,” she told the TV station Monday evening.
-“Everyone who thinks of me in a lower light — I understand why they do.”
+But in a public apology on Tuesday, she said she had “reacted emotionally and made false assumptions” about Christian Cooper.

+“I was the one who was acting inappropriately by not having my dog on a leash,” she wrote.
+“I am well aware of the pain that misassumptions and insensitive statements about race cause...
+I hope that a few mortifying seconds in a lifetime of forty years will not define me in his eyes."

-By then, however, it appeared to be too late.
+For most people, however, it appeared to be too late.

-Amy Cooper made a choice.
-Not a mistake.
-Not an error in judgment.
-A choice.
-She chose racism, fully and deliberately chose to attempt to put a Black man in harm's way for the "offense" of asking her to obey leash laws.
-She was going to try to ruin his life, if not take it.— ❄Mikki Kendall❄ (@Karnythia) May 26, 2020

 They mentioned the case of Emmett Till, and “To Kill a Mockingbird,” both examples of false accusations lodged by white women at black men.
-Many, including Christian Cooper himself, pointed to the case of Ahmaud Arbery, a black jogger who was shot down and killed in Georgia by a group of white men earlier this year, 74 days before anyone was arrested.
+Many, including Christian Cooper himself, pointed to Ahmaud Arbery, a black jogger who was shot down and killed in Georgia by a group of white men earlier this year, 74 days before any of them were arrested.

 But Christian Cooper also said things have already gone too far.
-During a pandemic, we all needed to be kinder to each other — and respect the rules.
+During a pandemic, he added, we all need to be kinder to one another — and respect the rules.

 “I’m not interested in repercussions,” he said.
 “It’s unfortunate what happened.
 There was definitely a lapse in judgment.
 But she put the dog on the leash, and I don’t need to see anything else happen to her.”